-Big Swan Lake shows evidence of an improving transparency trend (Figure 11).
-There is an improving trend in mean annual transparency, maximum annual transparency, June transparency and mid-August transparency.
+According to MPCA's analysis Big Swan Lake shows evidence of an improving transparency trend (Figure 11).
+According to the analysis performed by RMB there is an improving trend in mean annual transparency, maximum annual transparency, June transparency and mid-August transparency.
 Because all these different data types are showing the same trend, it is very robust.
-Figure 11 shows the annual maximum, which usually occurs in June, increasing every year starting in 2007.
+The annual minimum transparency has stayed steady in the 2 to 4 foot range indicating severe algae blooms in certain seasons.
 Transparency monitoring should continue so that this trend can be tracked in future years.